justicedemocrats/new-site/src/pages/landing/index.md

       not be too poor to live with dignity.
 That means having access to healthcare, housing, education, a living wage, a world not destroyed by climate change and aggressive wars of choice.
-    header: Social and Economic Justice.
+    header: Racial and Economic Justice.
-    htmlContent: >-
+    htmlContent: ''
-      The question is not "if," but "how," and "when."
-Every Justice Democrat is fighting for:

-      * Access to Jobs and a Living Wage

-      * Affordable Housing and a Quality Education

-      * Medicare for All
     moreButtonText: All Policies
     moreButtonUrl: /issues
     subheader: >-
-      Because one can not be achieved without the other — it’s the same fight for rights.
+      Because one can not be achieved without the other — we're fighting for each other.
   - alignment: left
     bannerButtonText: Volunteer
     bannerButtonUrl: /volunteer